ktscannell/channelchat/README.md

 + JBuilder for generating json responses to API requests
 + Bcrypt for user authorization
 + Heroku for hosting the production website

+## Features
++ Sign up and log in with username and password
++ Create and receive messages in channels instantly, without refreshing the page
++ Create and recieve Direct Message conversations with individuals or groups